maddsua/serial/readme.md

 ---

-Pretty simple tool, has a help command so as long as you are used to windows tools like diskpart - you won't get lost.
+Pretty simple tool, has a help command, so as long as you are familiar with diskpart - you won't get lost.

 # GUI Terminal